Mico27/gbs-ContinuousScenePlugin/README.md

 Mismatched edges produce a seam or missing tiles at the boundary.

-### Scripts Are Reset on Transition
+### Scripts Are Reset on Boundary Crossing

-When a transition begins, all running script contexts in the current scene are terminated (variables are preserved).
+When the player crosses a scene boundary, all running script contexts in the current scene are terminated (variables are preserved).
 Timers, input events, and music events are also reset.
-The new scene's init scripts run after the scene loads.
+The new scene's init scripts run after the scene loads, while tile rendering is still disabled, and the game loop resumes only once they finish.

-### Camera Is Unlocked During Transition
+### The Camera Always Follows the Player

-The camera lock flag is cleared at transition start and restored once both the camera and player have reached their target positions in the new scene.
-During the transition the camera is driven by the step-interpolation function (`transition_camera_to`) rather than the standard camera logic.
+There is no transition animation and no camera lock during the scene load.
+The camera is centered on the player at all times.
+The `DISABLE_SCROLL_LIMITS` define (enabled by default) removes the per-scene scroll clamp so the camera can freely follow the player past scene boundaries, revealing neighbour tiles as it goes.

 ### Out-of-Bounds Areas